Jenna424/code-confectionery/README.md

 # README
-Code Confectionery is a React and Redux application that utilizes a Ruby on Rails backend.
+Code Confectionery is a React + Redux application that utilizes a Ruby on Rails backend.
 This application enables pastry chefs to design custom layer cakes to incorporate in a bakery menu and to propose new flavors for cake layers.

 # Installation Guide
 Fork and clone this repository.